elabftw/elabdoc/doc/admin-guide.rst

 TEAM tab
 ========
 The first tab of the Admin Panel contains various settings for the Team.
+This is where you can configure what users can or cannot do in the team, and define a default template for experiments or change the last link in the main menu.

 GROUPS tab
 ==========